 Content and Encoding

-[Add description after the datasets have been updated for S-100.]
+Chart 1 is released as a number of S-101 datasets within the S-164 suite of test data.
+Portrayal and content are defined wholly by the S-101 feature and portrayal catalogues.

 Revisions

 Revisions will be made by whole file replacement; that is, by issuing a new edition.